bxparks/AceRoutine/examples/MemoryBenchmark/README.md

       retained.
 Saves 10-30 bytes of flash and 3 bytes of static memory per coroutine instance for AVR; 10-40 bytes and 8 bytes of static memory per instance on 32-bit processors.
+    * Use 2 different `Coroutine` subclasses, instead of 2 instances of the same `Coroutine` subclass, for the "Scheduler, Two Coroutines" benchmark .
+This makes it more functionally equal to the "Two Coroutines" benchmark which automatically creates 2 different subclasses through the `COROUTINE()` macro.
+Increases flash memory by 80-130 bytes across the board.

 ## How to Generate